History of Florida: Since 1900

 In 1900, Florida was largely agricultural and frontier; most Floridians lived within 50 miles of the Georgia border.
 The population grew from 529,000 in 1900 to 18.3 million in 2009.
 The population explosion began with the great land boom of the 1920s as Florida became a destination for vacationers and a southern land speculator's paradise.
 People from throughout the Southeast migrated to Florida during this time, creating a larger southern culture in the central part of the state, and expanding the existing one in the northern region.

 By 1920, Florida had the highest rate of lynchings per capita, although the overall total had declined.
 Violence of whites against black people continued into the post-World War II period, and there were lynchings and riots in several small towns in the early 1920s.
 Florida had the only recorded lynching in 1945, in October after the war's end, when a black man was killed after being falsely accused of assaulting a white girl.

 In the 1920s, many developers invested in land in the southern part of the State in areas such as Miami, and Palm Beach attracting more people in the Southern States.
 When the Crash came in 1929, prices of houses plunged, but the sunshine remained.
 Hurt badly by the Great Depression and the land bust, Florida, along with many other States, kept afloat with federal relief money under the Franklin D. Roosevelt Administration.

-After World War II, the state would grow dramatically going from having a population of 2.7 million in 1950 to 16 million by 2000.
-It would go from being the 27th most populated state in 1940 to being the 4th by 2000 and 3rd by 2014.
-Florida's strong population growth would follow other states in the southern and western United States.
-It would follow the same trend as many residents moving to the state were from the Midwest and Northeastern US.
+After World War II, the state would grow dramatically going from having a population of 2.7 million in 1950 to 16 million by 2000 along with going from being the 20th most populated state in 1950 to being the 4th most by 2000 and 3rd by 2014.
+Florida's strong population growth followed other states in the southern and western United States along with following the same trend as many residents moving to the state were from the Midwest and Northeastern US.
 Many new residents in Florida were elderly and as a result the average age in Florida would increase from 28.8 in 1950 to 39.3 by 2000.
 Technological reasons behind Florida's growth included air conditioning and DDT.